denistakeda/articles/001_modularized_frontend.md

         return new Question(this.text, this.answers, this.correctAnswer, n);
     }

-    public isAnswered(): boolean {
-        return typeof this.selectedAnswer != 'undefined';
 }

-    public isAnsweredCorrectly(): boolean {
-        if (typeof this.selectedAnswer == 'undefined') return false;

-        return this.selectedAnswer == this.correctAnswer;
-    }

-    public isSelectedAnswer(n: number) {
-        return n == this.selectedAnswer;
-    }
-}
 ```

-# Is this better?

-I'm not a big fan of OOP paradigm, but this solution is definitely better than
-what we had initially.
+# Wraping up

+We just created two modules that follow the "Low of Demeter".
+Each of them
+interact with only his own data and with "closest relatives" using their API
+functions, not the internal data direcly.

 If we want to add new functionality to the quiz, there
 is only one place we can put it, as well as when we are searching for some
 quiz-related functionality.
 What does reducer know about our app?
 It knows that there is a quiz, it can be iterated back and forth and it can